 Average temperatures have been rising in recent years—June 2019 was the hottest June ever recorded worldwide—and stretches of abnormal heat seem to be more common these days.

-major report from the federal government’s U.S. Global Change Research Program found that heatwaves, or six consecutive days of extremely high temperatures, have been increasing in frequency since the 1960s.
+A major report from the federal government’s U.S. Global Change Research Program found that heatwaves, or six consecutive days of extremely high temperatures, have been increasing in frequency since the 1960s.
 And they’re expected to continue being more frequent and more intense.

 The heat can affect anyone, but older adults, young children, and people with chronic illnesses are most at risk for serious problems.
 Simple precautions can help keep you safe.
 Here’s what experts say are the most important safety steps to take during extreme heat like we’ve been having along the Grand Strand of South Carolina.

-Keep Tabs on the Heat Index
+Keep tabs on the heat index

 The heat index is a term you probably already know.
 It’s a measure of how hot it feels outside when factoring in humidity and dew points with the temperature.
 When the weather forecast predicts dangerous heat indexes, you should heed those warnings and try to take extra steps to stay cool.